 Sundial Growers, SNDL Stock, started out with a whole lot of hype that a lot of retail investors bought into.
 Sundial Growers were able to raise significant investment capital to build themselves a large base to work with.
 But, my biggest complaint with Sundial Growers SNDL stock has always been consistent: the core business is falling short of anything spectacular.
+Still, as for pots stocks, my SNDL stock forecast is that this company powers higher and SNDL Stock will move up; (visit the pot stocks forum: SNDL stock forum & SNDL Stock Discussion NOW!)

 While Sundial Growers has an advantage that they can acquire companies with their cash, and support any business that has not achieved net earnings positive yet, building a core business to work with should simultaneously be a priority.
 The advantage that Sundial Growers enjoys right now is that nearly all cannabis stocks are undervalued marijuana stocks.
 Any acquisition is done so at below-market rates.